Wholemeal Carrot and Apple Waffles

 In a bowl combine: grated apple, grated carrot, plain flour, wholemeal flour and baking powder

 Switch on your waffle pan and follow the instructions, until it is at temperature and ready for cooking the waffles.
 Open the waffle iron and grease the plates with a little vegetable oil, then add the batter, being careful not to overfill the iron.
 Close and cook the waffles.
-In my waffle iron this takes roughly 5 minutes, remove with a spatula to a lined tray and pop in the oven to keep warm (this also helps the waffles stay lovely and crisp).
+In my waffle iron this takes roughly 5 minutes.
+Remove with a spatula to a lined tray and warm in the oven (this also helps the waffles stay lovely and crisp).

 Repeat the process until all the waffle mixture has been used up, then serve with any toppings of your choice